D34D10CK/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 ### How to use the application

-- Once the application is deployed, if using the default config you should be able to access it through http://localhost:8080/AMTProject
+- Once the application is deployed, if using the default config, you should be able to access it through http://localhost:8080/AMTProject

 ### How to update, build and deploy the application